 In the past few years the professional ideology has morphed from “Love your job” to “Consider yourself damn lucky you still have a job.”
 So, given the circumstances, I will not protest the idea that you don’t have to love your job.
 For many, starting a business or changing careers is simply not realistic right now.
 For many, the goal is survival.

 BUT (and this is a big, J.Lo booty-sized but) that doesn’t give anyone the permission to rest on their laurels.
 Don’t let these tough times push your dreams so far to the back of your mind that you eventually forget about them all together.
 Instead, figure out what you can do right now to better prepare yourself when the “right” time does come.
 Is it taking night classes to learn a new skill?
 Or going to networking events to meet the right people?
-Or developing a business plan?
+Or maybe it’s as simple as finding out what’s new at SGI?
+They could give you some invaluable business information for when the time comes to start a business.

 Whatever it is, don’t let these tough times be wasted times because surely there will be good days again.
 And won’t you want to be ready to act when they finally do come?